Alanis Morissette Names Newborn After A Season

 Alanis Morissette, 45, has given birth to a baby boy and has given him an unusual name.

-The “You Oughta Know” hitmaker announced via Instagram that she had welcomed her son, Winter Mercy Morissette-Treadway.
+The “You Oughta Know” hitmaker announced via Instagram that she had welcomed a son, Winter Mercy Morissette-Treadway.

-This is her third child with rapper husband Mario Treadway who she married in 2010.
+This is her third child with rapper husband Mario Treadway, who she married in 2010.

 Morissette’s Instagram post quickly racked up over 80,000 likes within 13 hours and received floods of messages from accounts who were thrilled for her.

 “A baby named Winter, born in the middle of summer.
-Isn’t it ironic…?” one follower joked referencing her hit single “Ironic.”
+Isn’t it ironic…?” one follower joked, referencing her hit single “Ironic.”

 “So precious!
 Congrats to you and your family,” another shared with a heart emoji.